LxLeChat/FlowChartCore/README.md

 # OnGoing Problem
 ~~Right Know i tried to migrate for netstandard2.0 fo netcoreapp3.1 ... i thought i was successfull .. until i tried to laod the module onto linux ... wich failed miserably! so right know it will work on powershell 7 on windows... trying to figure out how to make it work ... but unfortunally i really dont know what i'm doing here ^^ (not joking!) ... maybe i'll fall back to netstandard2.0~~
-Progress: It'now working on windows and linux ... just struggling with the CI part ... as soon as it's done it will be publisehd on the master/main branch :)
+~~Progress: It'now working on windows and linux ... just struggling with the CI part ... as soon as it's done it will be publisehd on the master/main branch :)~~
+Progress: The module should work on PS 7 windows/Linux.
+The CI is broken for ubuntun dont know why.. doing some test on another project.

 # FlowChartCore
 The main goal is to document Powershell Scripts.
 The Module will allow you to generate a dot graph definition.
 This definition can then be consumed by GraphViz to generate a nice flow chart of your script